The measure has sponsors and co-sponsors from both parties, led by State Sens. Gary Simpson, R-Milford and Deborah Hudson, R-Greenville.

 There have also been concerns that the apps makes it easier to operate larger illegal lodging establishments that do not have to met health and safety standards of B&Bs and hotels.

-The measure is likely to face opposition from the Coastal Delawarereal estate industry.
+The measure is likely to face opposition from the Coastal Delaware real estate industry and perhaps municipalities that levy their own tax.